-In a recent Using Video & Digital Media to Engage Students information session for the School of Health Sciences at British Columbia Institute of Technology (BCIT) I shared some of my favorate media creation tools.
+In a recent Using Video & Digital Media to Engage Students information session for the School of Health Sciences at British Columbia Institute of Technology (BCIT) I shared some of my favorite media creation tools.
 The following are all the tools that I have used or are still using on a regular basis.
-In future posts I will go into greater detail on how to use these tools.
+In future posts, I will go into greater detail on how to use these tools.

 The Center for Digital Storytelling is my starting point for creating powerful stories.
 The Digital Storytelling Cookbook PDF is worth the $20 US but in case you want to check it out first before spending the money you can always start with preview a partial version of the book at:

 If you are a Mac user then you should already have iMovie on your system.
 If you don’t your best your best starting point for iMovie https://www.apple.com/ca/support/mac-apps/imovie/

 This site covers everything from where to download iMove to how to use it and connect to others who are using the software.

 Not Suited for School But Suited For Learning was created using iMovie & Audacity